-In the ignition OFF position, the automatic transmission shift lever can be moved from the P (Park) position without the brake pedal depressed.
+When the key is in the ignition OFF position, the automatic transmission shift lever can be moved from the P (Park) position without the brake pedal depressed.
 To avoid unwanted vehicle movement, always set the parking brake.

 - 4. ON, all electrical circuits operational.
 Warning lights illuminated.
 Key position when driving. - 5.
 START, cranks the engine.
 Release the key as soon as the engine starts.